 Some of the common parabens used are propylparaben, benzyl paraben, methylparaben, or butylparaben.
 Be mindful of the suffix paraben in these chemicals.

 Other irritants found widely in shampoos are sulfates.
-These are used as cleansing and foaming agents in shampoos but are known for causing irritating to skin, eyes, and hair.
+These are used as a cleansing and foaming agents in shampoos but are known for causing irritating to skin, eyes, and hair.
 Some studies have found a possible link to cancer, but there is no concrete research to back it up.

 Two of the main sulfates used in shampoos are sodium lauryl sulfate and sodium Laureth sulfate.

-Sulfates are known also to strip off the hair color.
+Sulfates are known also to strip off hair color.
 Therefore, if you have color-treated hair, avoid using shampoos containing sulfates.